kmarulab/music-instrument-detection/README.md

 ---

 The project is intentionally structured so you can **swap datasets** and **replicate experiments** quickly in either branch, then compare accuracy, training time, and interpretability.

+If you'd like the datasets used for training, feel free to shoot me an email at emkboruett@gmail.com